 You may need a retainer following treatment.

-Your orthodontic treatment may not be quite finished after your wear the entire series of clear aligners as prescribed by your dentist.
+Your orthodontic treatment may not be quite finished after your wear the entire series of clear aligners as prescribed by your orthodontist.
 Wearing a retainer after the main course of your treatment will help to ensure your straight smile stays in its place.

 We’re here to support you.